LAST UPDATE: December 9, 2015

 - A hull-mounted mid-frequency sonar (AN/SQS-60)

-8) Peripheral Vertical Launch System (PVLS) - A system of armored compartments located around the periphery of the Zumwalt.
+8) Peripheral Vertical Launch System (PVLS) - A system of armored compartments located around the periphery of the Zumwalt to contain the Mk-57 VLS cells.
 Each PVLS compartment contains and protects one MK57 Vertical Launching System.
 This design makes launchers and missiles resistant to battle damage while safely isolating them from crew and equipment spaces

 9) Total Ship Computing Environment (TSCE) - The TSCE is the first large-scale implementation of the U.S. Navy’s Open Architecture strategy.
 Designed to bind all Zumwalt systems together, the TSCE creates a shipboard enterprise network allowing seamless integration of all on-board systems.
 It also gives the Navy increased ability to use standardized software and commercial-off-the-shelf (COTS) hardware on a fleet-wide basis.

 10) Wave Piercing Tumblehome Hull - The tumblehome (inward sloping) hull minimizes the Zumwalt-class destroyer’s radar cross section for enhanced stealth and survivability.
 Driven by a quiet and efficient all-electric propulsion system, the hull design optimizes speed, maneuverability and stability while minimizing engine noise and infrared signatures.

 Stealth - Despite being 40% larger than an Arleigh Burke-class destroyer the radar signature will be more akin to a fishing boat and sound levels compared to the Los Angeles-class submarine.
 The tumblehome hull will reduce radar return and the composite material deckhouse also will have a low radar return.
 Water sleeting along the sides, along with passive cool air induction in the mack reduces thermal emissions.